tehr3emqas1m/ML-Models-from-scratch/readme.txt

-The code notebook contains implementation of a multilayer perceptron from scratch
+This repository contains impelementation of some of the commonly used ML models e.g., Naivebayes classifer, Decision Tress, SVM etc from scratch.